steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ### Issues
     Solver
+        Experiment with DepthBuffer test case!

+        Handle divide by zero errors in all processing steps.
         Why are portions of the generated mesh below the XY plane?
-        Are there alternate Poisson equation solvers available? https://hplgit.github.io/fenics-tutorial/pub/sphinx1/._ftut1003.html
-            https://my.ece.utah.edu/~ece6340/LECTURES/Feb1/Nagel%202012%20-%20Solving%20the%20Generalized%20Poisson%20Equation%20using%20FDM.pdf
-            https://github.com/vilemduha/blendercam/blob/master/scripts/addons/basrelief.py

         Unsharp Masking seems to contribute the most valuable transform.

         Attenuation
-            All non-zero a values yield the same mesh!
+            All non-zero a values yield virtually the same mesh!
             Modify the attenuation function?
             Hide the attenuation function in the UI and Explorer?
-                Fix to (10%, 0.9)?
+                Fix to (10%, 0.9) per published research?
             Can a vectorized function return references instead of constants?
                 When apply returns weight directly the attenuated array is all zeros.

-        Handle divide by zero errors in all processing steps.

         Review Solver/Experiments.

+        Are there alternate Poisson equation solvers available? https://hplgit.github.io/fenics-tutorial/pub/sphinx1/._ftut1003.html
+            https://my.ece.utah.edu/~ece6340/LECTURES/Feb1/Nagel%202012%20-%20Solving%20the%20Generalized%20Poisson%20Equation%20using%20FDM.pdf
+            https://github.com/vilemduha/blendercam/blob/master/scripts/addons/basrelief.py

     Review all Pylance lint issues with Python source.